cmsd2/monotone/README.md

 The queue is a list of string process IDs.
 Each entry in the queue is given the monotonic counter value when it joins the list.
 The list is sorted in ascending order of counter value.

+The queue contains a fencing token which is returned by all operations.
+This will monotonically increase with every write to storage.
+Use this for conditional updates in other systems to prevent acting on a stale view of the queue.

 Add a process ID to the queue like so:

 ```